Senate blocks Planned Parenthood defunding measure

 ANGRY DEMOCRATS

 The Republicans' efforts have intensified America's long-running debate about abortion just as the 2016 presidential campaign is getting under way.
-This has angered many Democrats.
+Those efforts have angered many Democrats.

 "I want to say to my Republican colleagues, the year is 2015, not 1955 and not 1895," Warren added.